sensu/sensu-docs/content/sensu-go/6.6/api/enterprise/federation.md

 ### Example {#clusterscluster-delete-example}

-The following example shows a request to the `/clusters/:cluster` API endpoint to delete the cluster `us-west-2a`, resulting in a successful HTTP `204 No Content` response.
+The following example shows a request to the `/clusters/:cluster` API endpoint to delete the cluster `us-west-2a`, resulting in a successful `HTTP/1.1 204 No Content` response.

 {{< code shell >}}
 curl -X DELETE \
 -H "Authorization: Key $SENSU_API_KEY" \
 http://127.0.0.1:8080/api/enterprise/federation/v1/clusters/us-west-2a

-HTTP/1.1 204 No Content
 {{< /code >}}

 ### API Specification {#clusterscluster-delete-specification}